 top of page

-First Transcontiental Airmail Involving Night Flying
+First Transcontinental Airmail Involving Night Flying

 July 1, 1924, was a momentous day in U.S. airmail service.
 It was on that day that the first scheduled transcontinental airmail flight involving night flying occurred.
 It marked the end of the U.S. Post Office Department’s (POD) pioneering days of airmail, which included the first experimental airmail flight in 1911 and the first regularly scheduled airmail service in 1918.